 The vast majority of B2B tech companies fail at thought leadership.
 Here’s how they can fix this.

-Everyone in B2B tech claims to be doing "thought leadership" these days.
+Everyone in B2B tech claims to be doing "thought leadership".

-I’ll be brutally honest: in all my time auditing and reviewing B2B companies’ content, I’ve only ever seen a small percentage publishing anything like original content that leads industry conversations.
+But I’ll be brutally honest: in all my time auditing and reviewing B2B tech content, I’ve only ever seen a minority of companies publish original, authoritative content that actually leads industry conversations.

-My anecdotal observations are confirmed by LinkedIn and Edelman survey data, which shows only 15% of B2B buyers rate the overall quality of thought leadership as very good.
-Sobering reading for B2B marketers, indeed.
+This is confirmed by LinkedIn and Edelman survey data, which shows only 15% of B2B buyers rate the overall quality of thought leadership as very good.
+Which should make for sobering reading for B2B marketers.

 Misunderstanding what thought leadership actually is